 Collaboration is generally encouraged in this course, as is consulting online resources.
 You are permitted to copy small amounts of code from any source except another student's copy of an assignment, as long as you cite your source.
-"Another student's copy of an assignment" also includes students not currently enrolled in the course - e.g., students who took (or are taking - I am in contact with the instructors using covey.town at Northeastern and we will compare code submitted in both classes) this class in previous semesters or took classes that used similar individual projects at other institutions.
+"Another student's copy of an assignment" also includes students not currently enrolled in the course - e.g., students who took this class in previous semesters or took classes that used similar individual projects at other institutions.
 To make this more clear, here are some examples of acceptable and unacceptable collaboration on a programming assignment in this course: